-- 1. The Permittee shall enter all monitoring, testing, and analytical data obtained pursuant to Condition IV.H. in the operating record, as required by 40 CFR 264.73(b)(6) as adopted in 15A NCAC 13A .0109. - 2.
-The Permittee must report in writing annually, within one hundred and twenty (120) days of the sampling event, to the Department on the monitoring required in Part IV.F of the permit and the effectiveness of the corrective action program for the Regulated Unit(s), as required by 40 CFR 264.100(g) as adopted in 15A NCAC 13A .0109.
+- 1. The permittee shall enter all monitoring, testing, and analytical data obtained pursuant to Condition IV.H. in the operating record, as required by 40 CFR 264.73(b)(6) as adopted in 15A NCAC 13A .0109. - 2.
+The permittee must report in writing annually, within 90 days of the sampling event, to the Department on the monitoring required in Part IV.F of the permit and the effectiveness of the corrective action program for the Regulated Unit(s), as required by 40 CFR 264.100(g) as adopted in 15A NCAC 13A .0109.
 This report shall also be made part of the operating record and shall include all monitoring, testing, and analytical data obtained under Conditions IV.F., IV.G., and IV.H.
-This report shall also include proposals for improvements of the corrective action system in order to maintain compliance with Conditions IV.E. and IV.G.
+This report shall also include proposals for improvements to the corrective action system to maintain compliance with Conditions IV.E. and IV.G.

-- 3. The Permittee shall report concentrations of any additional Appendix IX constituents (identified pursuant to Condition IV.F.7. and not listed in Table IV-I) to the Department, and within seven (7) days after completion of analysis, as specified in 40 CFR 264.99(g) as adopted in 15A NCAC 13A .0109. - 4.
-The Permittee shall report concentration levels for constituents identified in Appendix A for wells identified in Appendix A to the Department within one hundred and twenty (120) days after completion of the groundwater sampling event.
+- 3. The permittee shall report concentrations of any additional Appendix IX constituents (identified pursuant to Condition IV.F.7. and not listed in Table IV-I) to the Department, and within seven (7) days after completion of analysis, as specified in 40 CFR 264.99(g) as adopted in 15A NCAC 13A .0109. - 4.
+The permittee shall report concentration levels for constituents identified in Appendix A of this permit to the Department within sixty (60) days after completion of the groundwater sampling event.